minirop/asuka-rs/README.md

 ## Header

-- 4 bytes: A
-- 4 bytes: B
-- 4 bytes: C
+- 4 bytes: 1
-- 4 bytes: D
+- 4 bytes: 1
-- (size - 16) bytes: data

-### 1, 1, 0

-D is the size of the header.
-Known values are 0, 8, 16, 32, 64, and 256.

-if D is not 0, the following integer is the remaining bytes in that *container* followed by the first 3 bytes of the next header in reverse order.

-### 1, 2, 0

-Used only in `Camera/Action/pl**.cat`, and contains 9 tmo1 files without the first child containing the filenames.

-### 0, B, C

-Second header after a "1, x, 0".
-B is the number of `children`.
-C seems to be the file format of the children (see below).

 - 4 bytes: 0
-- 4 bytes: B
-- 4 bytes: C
+- 4 bytes: header size
-- 4 bytes: size (maybe this isn't a size, but the alignment?)
+- 4 bytes: content size
+- (size - 20) bytes: data
 - 4 bytes: 0

-followed by B file offsets (relative to that header's starting address). followed by B sizes, the real size of each children (since they are 0x100 aligned).
+- 4 bytes: number of children
+- 4 bytes: type
+- 4 bytes: aligment of children
+- 4 bytes: 0
+- 4 * children bytes: start of children (relative to start of content)
+- 4 * children bytes: size of children

-followed by 0x00 until the end.
+- 0x00 until aligment

-Note: Some file have their *size* (if that's really the size) smaller than expected.
-See `Binary/Text/EN.cat` in `SK:PBS`, has 17 children with a size of 0x40.
-But the offsets/sizes continue for 0x88 bytes (17 * 8).
-So maybe the alignment instead of the size?

-#### Values of C
+#### Values of "type"

-- 0: unknown
+- 0: list of "containers"
 - 1: the first child contains the filenames, the other children are tmd0 files.
 - 2: each children is a container where the first child contains the filenames, the second child contains the files in one block¹ (only DDS files?).
 - 3: same as 1 but with tmo1 files. (except for cameras in `1, 2, 0`)